top of page

 Should I go for rechargeable CROS hearing aids or battery-powered CROS hearing aids?

-CROS and biCROS hearing aids are in constant communication, so they are power hungry.
-Up until recently, most rechargeable CROS hearing aids could only offer 12-14 hours of run time to the user.
-But in the past couple of years, some manufacturers have offered superior battery life for the rechargeable hearing aids, which pushed the limit of the run time for CROS systems.
-Some of the best rechargeable CROS hearing aids at the time of this report are:
+CROS and biCROS hearing aids require constant communication, making them power-hungry.
+Until recently, most rechargeable CROS hearing aids offered only 12-14 hours of runtime.
+However, some manufacturers have improved battery life for rechargeable hearing aids.
+Here are some of the best rechargeable CROS hearing aids available:

 Do CROS or biCROS hearing aids help you hear better in a noisy restaurant?

 The short answer is not much.
-The sound transmitted from the deaf side to the good ear might have a lot of noise that may overwhelm the good ear with a lot of noise.
-If you wish to use a CROS or biCROS hearing aid in a noisy restaurant, then my advice is to buy a hearing aid that has a very good noise processing and ask your audiologist to fit it with closed domes for you.
-Please see this article, which discusses hearing with CROS and biCROS hearing aids in noisy environments in detail.
+The sound transmitted from the deaf side to the good ear may carry a lot of noise, overwhelming the good ear.
+If you plan to use a CROS or biCROS hearing aid in a noisy restaurant, I recommend choosing a hearing aid with excellent noise processing.
+Ask your audiologist to fit it with closed domes.
+For more information, please see this article discussing hearing with CROS and biCROS hearing aids in noisy environments.

 What is the most affordable invisible CIC CROS hearing aid?

-My choice of invisible CIC CROS system is Rexton Reach inoX.
-It comes in 5 technology levels.
-If you're holding a very tight budget, then you can step down on the technology level.
-Obviously, the lowest model will be Rexton Reach inoX 1 IX CROS.
+My choice for an invisible CIC CROS system is Rexton Reach inoX.
+It comes in five technology levels.
+If you're on a tight budget, you can opt for a lower technology level.
+The lowest model is Rexton Reach inoX 1 IX CROS.

 What is the most affordable RIC CROS hearing aid?

-I suggest considering a couple of points in choosing a RIC CROS.
-One is the battery run life if you want them to be rechargeable, and the second important point is to have a good noise reduction processing algorithm.
-You don't want to buy very cheap CROS hearing aids which run out of battery in the middle of the day, or are not suitable for using them in a noisy environment.
-My choice of an affordable set of CROS or biCROS RIC hearing aids is Starkey Edge AI RIC CROS and Signia Pure C&G BCT IX.
-You can step down on the technology level until you are comfortable with the price, but remember that you will be losing some of the key abilities of the hearing aid.
+When choosing a RIC CROS, consider battery life and noise reduction processing.
+You don't want to buy very cheap CROS hearing aids that run out of battery during the day or are unsuitable for noisy environments.
+My recommendations for affordable CROS or biCROS RIC hearing aids are Starkey Edge AI RIC CROS and Signia Pure C&G BCT IX.
+You can opt for lower technology levels until you find a price that suits you, but be aware that you may lose some key features.

 Questions?